 My name is Jane Doe, and I am a second year student majoring in biology at Earlham College.
-I am interested in a career in biology and research, and my Career Adviser suggested I contact you.
+I am interested in a career in biology and research, and my Career Coach suggested I contact you.
 I understand that your research involves the evolution of finches, a subject I am also interested in studying.

 It would be very helpful to speak with someone who currently does the work which I would someday hope to pursue.
 I am interested in learning about the steps you took to become a researcher, as well as any career guidance you might be able to offer.
 Would you be willing to have a 20-30 minute phone conversation on this subject?